-PSY 211 DEVELOPMENTAL PSYCHOLOGY \(4 credits /40 hrs)
+PSY 211 DEVELOPMENTAL PSYCHOLOGY (4 credits /40 hrs)

 An introduction to and survey of theories on the growth and development of the human being from conception to maturity and into old age.
 Topics include the special problems of the young child, emotional and social adjustment of the adolescent and young adult, marriage and the family, and issues unique to the elderly.
-Prerequisite: PSY 101
+Prerequisite: PSY 101 evolution and reversal of abnormal behaviors.
+Prerequisite: PSY 101 or equivalent

-PSY 230 ABNORMAL PSYCHOLOGY \ (4 credits /40 hrs)
+PSY 230 ABNORMAL PSYCHOLOGY (4 credits /40 hrs)

 A study of behavior disorders to lead to an understanding of prevention, diagnosis, and treatment implemented in psychopathological entities.
-The symptom etiology of established mental illness classifications is examined to foster a clear understanding of the complexity of the evolution and reversal of abnormal behaviors.
-Prerequisite:
+The symptom etiology of established mental illness classifications is examined to foster a clear understanding of the complexity of the